denis-jdsouza/customer-infrastructure-manager/README.md

 ### 2. K8s Deployments List

-This is the list of K8s deployments the orchestrator will manage and monitor.
+This is the list of K8s deployments the automation will manage.

 ```python
 # Add or remove entries here to match the number of deployments you want to manage.